 - The purity of water in the lab should be checked at least once a year.

-When correct aseptic techniques are followed with good record- keeping and lab practices, contamination can be minimized so that primary cultures can be continuously generated and used to study the intricate mechanisms of human biology.
+When correct aseptic techniques are followed with good record- keeping and lab practices, contamination can be minimized so that primary cell cultures can be continuously generated and used to study the intricate mechanisms of human biology.

 Nikfarjam, L., & Farzaneh, P. Prevention and detection of Mycoplasma contamination in cell culture.
 Cell journal, 13(4), 203–212 (2012).